Ridesharing Driver

 Optimizing shop and deliver orders isn’t too different from regular DoorDash orders: Come up with payout standards and stick to them.

 Look for orders with strong numbers: Good payout, not too many items, and not too many miles.
-But keep in mind that you need to maintain a 50% acceptance rate if you want to continue doing shop and deliver orders.

-When it comes to the logistics of shop and deliver, you want to minimize your time in the store and minimize complications.
+You want to minimize your time in the store and minimize complications.
 If you find that certain stores take too long to shop in, skip orders from that store in the future.

-More Reading for Dashers
+More reading for Dashers

-About Doug H
+Doug H says

-1. Susan says
+Susan says

 I am a relatively new Dasher and have received mixed messages about replacements.
 It is my understanding that any replacement hast to go through the Dasher app, and I need to scan the barcode.
 I was told this by customer service.
 However, I read that if the customer authorizes a replacement either verbally to me or by text, I’m allowed to replace it, even though I can’t scan it.
 What is the real story here?

-• Doug H says
+Doug H says

 There are definitely still some design problems with the replacement system and there isn’t actually one great answer for this.
 But the main issue is that if you can’t scan an item, you run the risk of your red card being rejected at checkout because the expected total doesn’t match the actual total.
 Some dashers say that if the unscannable replacement is a similar cost to the missing item, you can mark the original item as added and buy the replacement.